-The Strengthening Historically Black Colleges and University Program, referred to as Title III, is funded under the Higher Education Act of 1965 (HEA), as amended.
-The Higher Education Act was legislation signed into United States law on November 8, 1965 as part of President Lyndon B. Johnson's Great Society agenda to provide financial assistance to Historically Black Colleges and Universities and assist these institutions in establishing and strengthening their physical plants, academic resources, fiscal management, and endowments, so that they may continue to participate in fulfilling the goal of equality of educational opportunity.
-Moreover, the Title III Program assists institutions like Cheyney University of Pennsylvania in funding developmental activities that support Cheyney’s mission and vision.
+For over 180 years, Historically Black Colleges and Universities (HBCUs) have played a vital role in preparing students to be successful contributors to American Society.
+The Strengthening Historically Black Colleges and Universities Program, known as Title III, is funded under the Higher Education Act of 1965 (HEA).
+Title III is designed to provide financial assistance to HBCUs and to assist these institutions in establishing and strengthening their physical plants, academic resources, fiscal management, and endowments, in order to help these vital institutions continue to fulfill the goal of educational opportunity equality.
+In addition, Title III assists institutions like Cheyney in funding developmental activities that support our mission and vision.

-Funds are allocated by a formula that is based upon the number of Pell Grant recipients at the institution; the number of bachelor degree recipients of the institution; and the number of students who graduated from the institution and have been admitted to and are in attendance at a graduate or professional school.
-Currently, there are approximately 106 HBCUs and countless students benefitting from Title III federal funding.
+Today, approximately 106 HBCUs and their countless students are benefitting from Title III.
+Funds from this program are based upon the number of Pell Grant recipients at the institution; the number of bachelor degree recipients from the institution; and the number of students who graduated from the institution and have been admitted to and are attending a graduate or professional school.

 Cheyney receives federal funding for its undergraduate programs from two Title III funding streams:

 Strengthening Historically Black Colleges and Universities Program – Part B

 This program provides financial assistance to establish or strengthen physical plants, financial management, academic resources, and endowment-building capacity.
 Activities may include:

 - Student services; educational equipment acquisition; facility renovation and construction; faculty and staff development;

 - The establishment of a program of teacher education designed to qualify students to teach in public schools; the establishment of community outreach programs that will encourage elementary and secondary school students to develop the academic skills and the interest to pursue postsecondary education;